Weverton (footballer, born 1987): Early career

 Born in Rio Branco, Acre, Weverton joined Corinthians' youth setup in 2006, aged 18, after impressing in a match for Rio Branco.
 He was promoted to the former's main squad in 2007, but was demoted to fourth-choice after Rafael Santos' promotion.

-Weverton was subsequently loaned to Paysandu, Taquaritinga and ABC.
+After failing to make an appearance for Timão, Weverton was subsequently loaned to Remo, Oeste and América de Natal.
 With the latter he appeared regularly in Série B, sharing minutes with the veteran Rodolpho.

+Weverton was released by Corinthians in January 2010 and shortly after moved to Botafogo-SP.

+Portuguesa

-Weverton was released by the Verdão in January 2010 and shortly after moved to Comercial.
-After impressing with the side, he signed for Juventus-SP on 12 May.
-Weverton was an undisputed starter at the Lusa, appearing in all league matches in 2011, as his side were crowned champions.
+After impressing with the side, Weverton signed for Portuguesa on 12 May 2010.
+Weverton was an undisputed starter at Lusa, appearing in all league matches in 2011, as his side were crowned champions of the second division.

+Atlético Paranaense

-In May 2012, he joined Athletico Paranaense, after his previous contract expired.
-On 15 October 2014, after being named captain for the campaign, Wéverton renewed his contract until 2017.
+In May 2012, Weverton joined Atlético Paranaense, after his previous contract expired.
+On 15 October 2014, after being named captain for the campaign, he renewed his contract until 2017.